prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 Of course, there are a few situations in which the ML models are outperformed by even the dummy classifier.
 This is expected since the number of training points can sometimes be ~10, which is insufficient to produce reliable results, especially with feature vector sizes of ~100.
 As can be seen from the plot, the three ML models produced similar accuracies.

-Below, we list the top player matchups where a player who has never played an opponent is expected to benefit from a risky strategy, ranked by the mean classification probability probability from of all three machine learning models.
+Below, we list the top player matchups where a player who has never played an opponent is expected to benefit from a risky strategy, ranked by the mean classification probability probability from all three machine learning models.

 ![](/data_visualizations/model_av_strat_predictions_table.png?raw=true)